-Grade Level: 11, 12 (or consultation with Department Head) Duration/Credit: 2 semesters/1 credit Recommended Preparation: Precalculus (1 full year) Graduation Content Requirement: Mathematics Fees: Students will need a TI-Nspire CAS handheld calculator,; fee for AP examination, approximately \$125; fee for AP test prep materials \$22 (optional)
+Grade Level: 11, 12 (or consultation with Department Head)

+Prerequisite: Precalculus (1 full year)

+Graduation Content Requirement: Mathematics

+Fees: Students will need a TI-Nspire CAS handheld calculator,; fee for AP examination, approximately \$125

 Course Description: This course follows the College Board curriculum for AP Calculus-AB.
 The emphasis in the course is on conceptual development, with rigor interwoven through the course.
 You will be expected to apply your knowledge in unfamiliar situations.
 Deep understanding of concepts will be required.
 The depth, scope, and pace for this course far exceed that in the Introduction to Calculus course.
 You will be expected to demonstrate your understanding of all concepts from algebraic, graphical, verbal, and numerical approaches.
 College credit may be awarded for qualifying scores on the AP Calculus AB exam.
 Daily homework will be assigned.
-Full participation in an AP course includes an expectation you will take the AP examination, for which you will be prepared throughout the year.
+Students who take an AP course are strongly encouraged to take the AP examination, for which you will be prepared throughout the year.

-AP Statistics �
+AP Statistics 3